mgcvale/sculpt/readme.md

 After that, statically link them using a build system, build system generator, or just a plain old compiler.

 ### Unstable release
-If you wan't the latest version, you can either get it from the `stable` branch (more stable) or the `devel` branch, which is more unstable and prone to bugs.
-Clone the repo, remove the `prod/sculpt.c` and `prod/sculpt.h` files, and run the `/prod/package.sh` script to generate them.
+If you want the latest version, you can either get it from the `stable` branch (more stable) or the `devel` branch, which is more unstable and prone to bugs.
+Clone the repo, remove the `prod/sculpt.c` and `prod/sculpt.h` files, and run the `./prod/package.sh` script to generate them.
 You can then follow the same steps in the Stable release section above for linking.

 ### Documentation
 For the full documentation on actually using the framework, check out [documentation.md](documentation.md)